anandg1/docker-swarm-app/README.md

 systemctl restart nfs-kernel-server
 ```
  NB : Need to mount /var/nfs in the manager as well as all the 3 workers.

+The web applications files and the nginx conf resides in the NFS shared directory

 # Deploying Stack to Swarm

 ## 1) Set up a Docker registry